Shooting and Maintaining a

 Shooting greaseWhat I call 'shooting grease' can be as simple as an eatable fat all by itself.
 Products that are proved to work include tallow, Bore Butter, Crisco, Spit Ball and lard, but I recommend that those products be used by themselves only in cool to cold weather.
 All experts agree that you shouldn't coat your bullets or your firearm's bore with petroleum based oil or grease or alox.
 Eatable fats dissolve and soften fouling whereas petroleum derived oils are reported to thicken into a kind of tar.
 Lately I've read where it's OK to use water pump grease, but water pump grease contains lithium and lithium is toxic.
 Thanks, but I'll leave water pump grease to others to try as I'm sticking to the traditional non toxic stuff.

 Some time ago I made up a custom blend of what I guess is about 85% Crisco and 10% beeswax (by volume) for use during warmer days (above 60F or 16C).
 For my revolvers and small rifled pistols and my.45 flintlock rifle the stuff works way better than anything I've ever used and as an added bonus, I am able to use more grease without contaminating the powder below.
-Now, after all my crowing about this mixture, I am more than a little embarrassed to admit that it doesn't work in my .69 smoothbore flintlock.
-It seems that the wax binds with the fouling to form a rather tough layer that makes it very difficult getting my oversized slugs down the bore after several shots.
-The worst thing is, that waxy layer resists dissolving in eatable oils and I have to resort to rubbing alcohol or some other solvent.
-This seems to be happening only when I shoot my .69 musketoon and I'm not sure why, but something stronger than vegetable oil must be used to get rid of the waxy fouling.
+For a while there I though I was all wrong about using shooting grease in my .69 musketoon since there seemed to be a hard wax and fouling layer that would build up in the lower part of the barrel.
+I had to use rubbing alcohol to get rid of this hard, waxy buildup.

 Loading and firing the flintlock